ftCLI/FoundryTools-CLI/README.md

 #### Options

 ##### `-s, --source-file FILE`
-The source font from which vertical metrics will be retireved and applied to all fonts in destination path (required).
+The source font from which vertical metrics will be retrieved and applied to all fonts in destination path (required).

 ##### `-d, --destination PATH`
 Destination file or directory (required).